0chain/zwalletcli/README.md

-# zwallet - a CLI for 0chain wallet
+# zwallet - a CLI for 0Chain wallet

 `zwallet` is a command line interface (CLI) to demonstrate the functionalities of 0Chain.

-The CLI utilizes the [0chain Go SDK](https://github.com/0chain/gosdk).
+The CLI utilizes the [0chain GoSDK](https://github.com/0chain/gosdk).

 - [zwallet - a CLI for 0chain wallet](#zwallet---a-cli-for-0chain-wallet)
   - [Architecture](#architecture)